p2k3m/AutoDiary/README.md

 ## Features

 - React web client served from CloudFront with private S3 storage for each user
-- Cognito authentication with optional Google, Microsoft, and Apple connectors
+- Cognito authentication with optional Google, Microsoft, and Apple connectors (falls back to Cognito-only if OAuth parameters are missing)
 - AI-generated weekly summaries using Bedrock, OpenAI, or Gemini
 - Infrastructure defined with the AWS CDK and deployed through GitHub Actions